Student Enrollment & Placement

 Renaissance Charter Schools are Philadelphia public schools that have an attendance boundary but are managed by a Charter company.

-Renaissance Charter Schools operate like normal neighborhood schools in our District.
-To enroll your child into one of these schools, families are encouraged to contact the Charter school directly.
+To enroll your child in one of these schools, families are encouraged to contact the Charter school directly.

-If, however, you need help finding a different school, because the Charter School connecting to your home address does not have available space, we can help.
+If, however, you need help finding a different school because the Charter School connecting to your home address does not have available space, we can help.
 We can get your child registered in a School District of Philadelphia school.
-Simply access the Renaissance Charter Reassignment Form and let us find the next available school for your child.
+Simply click here to begin the request process, and we will find a District school close to your home address for your child.

 Want to learn more about Renaissance Charter Schools?
 Read more about the Renaissance Charter Initiative.